nennes/GameOfLife_C_Threads_OpenMP/README.md

 This was a university project I completed in 2010.

-Once I get the chance I'll update the README with a detailed description of the code.
+Soon I will update the README with a detailed description of the code.